We know that turning up to a new group can be daunting, so we thought it might help if we put some information here to explain things.

 Sometimes we have a ‘sit and stitch’ get-together for our Tuesday meeting, when people bring something that they are working on.
 It is very companionable to sit and stitch in company.
 If you are just starting out then you can come along and get ideas from what other people are doing, or there is help and advice available if you want it (but not if you don’t!)
 The programme makes it clear whether there is a speaker or a ‘sit and stitch’ session.
 Entry is included for members and there is a small entry charge for visitors.
 There is a sales table with textile-related bric-a-brac, and sales of good-value background fabrics by the metre.
 You can come and ‘try us out’ for a couple of monthly meetings before you decide if you want to join.

-The ‘Workshop Group’ meets on a Thursday; it has proved so popular that an additional Thursday has been added in most months.
-This is a smaller, hands-on session, when we ‘have a dabble’ at different textile-related things.
+The ‘Workshop Group’ meets on two Thursdays per month at the Scout Hut in Goring (it proved so popular that an additional Thursday is been added in most months).
+This is a smaller, hands-on session, when we ‘have a dabble’ at different stitch-related projects, for example projects from Stitch Magazine or making items for charity.
 This is usually led by a member.
 It’s a good way to get to know people as there are fewer people and there’s more time to chat.
 It’s a chance to try different techniques with less expense than a day-school (there’s just a small charge to cover hire of the room).
 These can be good sessions for beginners, as well as for more experienced people.
 They are informal, and everyone learns from each other.
-Contact Linda Hoddy if you’d like to come along.
+Contact Linda Hoddy for more information.

-The Traditional Embroidery Group (or TEG) meet on the 2nd and 4th Mondays of the month.
-This is an informal group for anyone who wants to learn or share traditional techniques.
-You will sometimes hear it referred to by the old name of DIID or DIDDI.
+The Traditional Embroidery Group Meets on the 2nd and 4th Mondays of the month, sometimes at the Quaker Centre.
+This is an informal group for anyone who wants to learn or share traditional techniques, e.g., blackwork, silk shading, cross stitch, drawn thread etc. You will sometimes hear it referred to by the old name of DIID or DIDDI.
 Projects are chosen by the group.
-For more information, speak to Anne Turner.
+For more information, contact Anne Turner.

 Day-schools are structured one-day courses / workshops, taught by an outside tutor, usually with limited numbers.
 These need to be booked and paid-for in advance.
 There is a charge to cover the hire of the hall and the tutor’s fee, and sometimes a bit extra for materials.
 Some are good for beginners and some require a little previous experience.
+They tend to book up very quickly, so booking details are initially only sent to members.
 Check with Gay Hibbs if you want to know if it is OK for a beginner.